Hussien12Mostafa/MLGenderClassification/README.md

 Handwriting-Based Gender Classification System using machine learning

-    TIP you can estimate the gender using openCV only.
+    TIP you can estimate the gender using openCV and skimage only.

+Data Set is CMP23 in kaggle (https://www.kaggle.com/datasets/essamwisamfouad/cmp23-handwritten-males-vs-females)

 Project objective